danialgoodwin/ultimate-city/README.md

     - Around commercial areas, don't need to slow down other traffic.
 Wider streets are unfriendly to pedestrians.
 It is more efficient to share a parking lot/garage with other nearby businesses.
 Business fronts can then open up directly to a pedestrian-friendly area and get more foot traffic rather than each person only going to places they drive to.
     - To save costs for parking garages, maybe don't need elevators by having handicap and limited-mobility spots on the first floor.
 - Akihabara, Japan: https://nebula.app/videos/strange-parts-exploring-akihabara-tokyos-electronics-markets-w-only-in-japan
+- Maybe a small Kirkland store with just essentials?
+- Extra fees for secondary homes
+- Community Officers
+- Church can be a regular building on the business line.
+Or, held in conversion center rooms